valsteen/note_effects_vst/README.md

 ![](docs/fanoutchannel.gif)

-Using Bitwig's _note counter_ modulator on a selector FX should just do that, except that the modulation signal is not straightforward to troubleshoot.
+Note: it's built-in in Bitwig since 3.2, using "round robin" on a note fx selector

 ## Note Generator